|Park Forms & Information|

 Yreka Creek Greenway

 The Yreka Creek Greenway is a natural streamside area that will eventually span 4.5 miles along Yreka and Greenhorn Creeks.
 A major purpose of this greenway is to store and absorb floodwaters and maintain streamside habitat for native fish, native plants, native wildlife, and people who enjoy nature.
-As a unique part of Yreka's city park system, the Greenway will gradually expand to provide recreation for families and tourists, including a streamside trail for walking and bicycling that will someday connect the entire City along Yreka and Greenhorn Creeks.
-Existing improvements include a visitor center, picnic areas, an outdoor classroom, and trailside benches.
+As a unique part of Yreka's city park system, the Greenway is gradually expanding to provide recreation for families and tourists, including a streamside trail for walking and bicycling that will someday connect the entire City along Yreka and Greenhorn Creeks.
+Existing improvements include a visitor center, an outdoor classroom, and streamside paved and natural trails with picnic areas and trailside benches.
 Please visit the new website at www.sgpga.org for more information.

 Directions: From I-5, take exit 773 toward Yreka.
 Turn on Moonlit Oaks Ave toward Yreka.
 Turn right on Hwy 3/Fort Jones Rd/S Main St. One entrance to the Yreka Greenway is located behind the Siskiyou County Musuem, 910 S. Main St. Parking is available in the museum parking lot.
 For more information and maps, please visit www.sgpga.org.